-I've been working continuously for more than ten years at seeing how much competitive contest performance I could squeeze out of a station, deliberately limited to 100W CW and simple antennas, on 1 1/3 acre of forested property.
+I've been working continuously for more than fifteen years at seeing how much competitive contest performance I could squeeze out of a station, deliberately limited to 100W CW and simple antennas, on 1 1/3 acre of forested property.
 I limited myself to 100W because I didn't want the hassle of handling QRO RFI and I didn't think I needed it to have fun with CW, and simple antennas because of the difficulty of keeping the expensive ones working in our climate.
 I wanted also to be able to service my own antennas.
 It's working well.
 I can win stuff with this station (especially if I am careful to select obscure DX contests in which I have only casual NA competition!).
 This is a fun station to operate because it demands constant attention from the operator to extract best performance from the radio and the antennas.
 My goal is to maintain some decent level of profficiency in CW and operator skills, and in hands-on operating of a modern HF radio.
 I do that through contesting with this system.

 This is an Elecraft-centred station, arrived at through an evolution that included a couple of K2s and a PRO III, the latter of which I had bought mostly to see what the fuss about big radios was all about and because there was no K3 then.
 I ordered my K3 with 100% down payment in the middle of the FL QSO Party the day it was released, and snagged the first Canadian sale with #95.The station is designed to capitalize on the capability of a fully-loaded K3.